Steven Isserlis: Career

 were met with both critical and public acclaim.
 The recording became a classical bestseller.

 Since then, Isserlis has had an active solo career and regularly appears with many of the world's leading ensembles.
 He has performed with the Berlin Philharmonic, Vienna Philharmonic, Gewandhausorchester Leipzig, Tonhalle-Orchester Zürich, Deutsches Symphonie-Orchester Berlin, London Symphony Orchestra, London Philharmonic Orchestra, Philharmonia Orchestra, Boston Symphony Orchestra, Chicago Symphony Orchestra, Cleveland Orchestra, Los Angeles Philharmonic, New York Philharmonic, Philadelphia Orchestra, and the NHK Symphony Orchestra.
 He has also curated concert series for Wigmore Hall, 92nd Street Y in New York and the Salzburg Festival.

-Isserlis is an advocate per of historical performance practices and frequently performs with period instrument orchestras.
+Isserlis is an advocate of historical performance practices and frequently performs with period instrument orchestras.
 He has performed Beethoven with fortepianist Robert Levin in Boston and London, and Dvořák’s Cello Concerto with the Orchestra of the Age of Enlightenment with Sir Simon Rattle.
 He has also published several editions and arrangements, principally for Faber Music and was an advisor on new editions of Beethoven's cello works, as well as the concertos of Dvořák and Elgar.

 In contemporary music, Isserlis has premiered works by composers John Tavener, Lowell Liebermann, Carl Vine, David Matthews, John Woolrich, Wolfgang Rihm, Mikhail Pletnev and Thomas Adès.
 He also commissioned a new completion of Prokofiev’s Cello Concertino from the Udmurt musicologist Vladimir Blok, which was premiered in 1997 with the BBC National Orchestra of Wales conducted by Mark Wigglesworth.

 Isserlis has presented a number of festivals with long-term collaborators such as Joshua Bell, Stephen Hough, Mikhail Pletnev, András Schiff, Dénes Várjon, Olli Mustonen, Tabea Zimmermann, and actors Barry Humphries and Simon Callow.
 He is artistic director of the International Musicians Seminar, Prussia Cove in West Cornwall, where he both performs and teaches.